futureclint/when-to-go-outside/README.md

 ## Wireframes

 The initial wireframes used in the brainstorming process contain a simple search field for location, which return horizontal cards which represent the ideal time spans to go outside today in that location.
+This was abandoned for the MVP in favor of a simpler "Locate Me" button, but may be added back in the future.

 <img src="img/wireframe1.png" width="600">
 <img src="img/wireframe2.png" width="600">